 When my son, Kicker, was first diagnosed with Leukemia, I researched for hours and hours.
 I wanted to figure out why my baby had cancer.
-One of the most common findings that kept coming up was his excess exposure to EMFs.
+One of the most common findings that kept coming up was excessive exposure to EMFs.
 I know we may never know the EXACT reason or cause behind his cancer.
 However, I do know that more and more research points directly to a correlation between childhood Leukemia and EMFs.

 Electromagnetic fields (EMFs) are a human carcinogen.